 The Arlo Pros low score is mostly due to its poor ability to capture video.
-It was good at detecting initial motion, but it seemed that the recording would sometimes stop in the middle of action and then start up again, leading to disjunct video clips that didn't seem to capture all of the action.
+It was good at detecting initial motion, but it seemed that the recording would sometimes stop in the middle of the action and then start up again, leading to disjunct video clips that didn't seem to capture all of the action.

 The Arlo Pro's microphone is not particularly sensitive.
 We often had trouble understanding normal conversations recorded on the camera, even without disruptive ambient noise.
 It does have 2-way audio, and we found the speaker to be a bit better than the microphone.
 Most testers could easily understand things said via the camera's speaker, but it could be drowned out by wind if placed outside.
 It also includes a siren, but this sound comes from the base unit, not the camera, making it somewhat useless if you're trying to deter intruders that haven't yet entered your home.

 The Arlo Pro was an average performer in our video quality testing, earning a 6 out of 10 in a metric that saw scores ranging from 3 to 8.
-Its relatively low 720p resolution was noticeable, with video looking a good deal grainer than footage from full HD models.
+Its relatively low 720p resolution was noticeable, with the video looking a good deal grainer than footage from full HD models.
 The footage saved to the cloud was also occasionally choppy.
 The lens does provide a wide 130˚ view, but that couldn't make up for its other shortcomings.
 Outdoor cameras like the Nest Cam Outdoor and the Canary Flex capture much better video.

 This is one of the worst videos we pulled from the Arlo Pro, which displays the pixelated choppiness you can sometimes get.

 App Ease of Use